Month 12, Day 17, Thursday 9:00 a.m.

 The third option was that Sebastien was doing it for the glory, the recognition.
 To prove something, or get some sort of revenge.
 That, too, was something that fit Sebastien’s character.

 Damien looked at his classmate, who was still obliviously consumed by his own dark thoughts.
 Normally, he would have taken information like this directly to his older brother Titus.
-But if Sebastien found out he’d done that, it might destroy any chance of them ever becoming real allies.
+But if Sebastien found out he’d done that, it would destroy any chance of them ever becoming real allies.
 Sebastien was either going to die young or make something of himself, something great, like Titus or Professor Lacer.

 Like Damien wished he had the talent for.
 He might not be like them, but he didn’t need to be, exactly, if he could stand beside them and hold their respect.
 Power came in many forms.